 Why do I need a Water Filter for Hiking?

 Every hiker brings water with them, and nearly every hiker has run out of it at one time or another.
-Most of the time, running out of water means turning around and heading back to camp.
+Running out of water means turning around and heading back to camp most of the time.

-But what if you find yourself lost and out of water?
-This can quickly turn into an emergency.
+If you find yourself lost and out of water, the situation can quickly become an emergency.
 Out in the woods, you can’t find clean and safe water to drink.
 Having a portable personal water filter can save your life.

 Types of Water Filters for Hiking